 - rarely death (when combined with other drugs.)

 To counteract the effects of anticholinergics, cholinergics such as racetams may be taken.

 Cannabis and caffeine too may somewhat inhibit the effects of nutmeg and other deliriants by inhibiting acetylcholinesterase, the enzyme which breaks down acetylcholine.

-Here’s a partial list of medications which may dangerously interact with nutmeg: flunitrazepam (Rohypnol), chlorzoxazone, theophylline, bufuralol, clozapine (Clozaril), cyclobenzaprine (Flexeril), fluvoxamine (Luvox), haloperidol (Haldol), imipramine (Tofranil), mexiletine (Mexitil), olanzapine (Zyprexa), pentazocine (Talwin), propranolol (Inderal), tacrine (Cognex), theophylline, zileuton (Zyflo), zolmitriptan (Zomig), phenobarbital (Luminal), phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), l-deprenyl (Eldepryl), and moclobemide (Aurorex/Manerix).
+Here’s a partial list of medications that may dangerously interact with nutmeg: flunitrazepam (Rohypnol), chlorzoxazone, theophylline, bufuralol, clozapine (Clozaril), cyclobenzaprine (Flexeril), fluvoxamine (Luvox), haloperidol (Haldol), imipramine (Tofranil), mexiletine (Mexitil), olanzapine (Zyprexa), pentazocine (Talwin), propranolol (Inderal), tacrine (Cognex), theophylline, zileuton (Zyflo), zolmitriptan (Zomig), phenobarbital (Luminal), phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), l-deprenyl (Eldepryl), and moclobemide (Aurorex/Manerix).

-While most people will say that there’s no danger of addiction with nutmeg because the effects are too unpleasant, indigenous healers with experience of using nutmeg believe that a person can become “dependent” on this spice.
+While most people will say that there’s no danger of addiction to nutmeg because the effects are too unpleasant, indigenous healers with experience of using nutmeg believe that a person can become “dependent” on this spice.
 I believe that while you cannot get addicted to nutmeg, you can become dependent on it and its euphoric effects, especially when the spice is used in low to moderate doses.

 Anecdotal evidence suggests that some people can indeed become dependent on nutmeg: